jocho-here/resume-categorizer/README.md

 ## Things to think about
 - Find a way to accept file from GUI
   - Replace RDBMS.
 This is not a good solution.
-- Which NLP to use?
-  - StanfordNLP
-    - Conservative, but industrial proven project
-  - spaCy
-    - New player!
-Very hot project
 - Used to use Google NLP to identify which text is what.
 Hopefully there's a way to do this without Google :(